cccbr/runningatower/content/docs/050-healthsafety/index.md

 ![Typical First Aid kit](first_aid_350.JPG)

-Ideally there should be a first aid kit in the ringing chamber.
+Ideally there should be a first aid kit in the ringing room.

 Ensure the location of the first aid kit is indicated, especially when it is elsewhere within the premises.